achievements-app/psn-api/website/pages/api-docs/user-trophies.md

 A call to this function will retrieve the earned status of trophies for a user from either a single - or all - trophy groups in a title.
 A title can have multiple groups of trophies (a `"default"` group which all titles have, and additional groups starting with a name of `"001"` and incrementing for each additional group).
 To retrieve trophies from all groups within a title (ie. the full trophy set), `trophyGroupId` should be set to `"all"`.

 The numeric `accountId` can be that of any PSN account for which the authenticating account has permissions to view the trophy list.
 When querying the titles associated with the authenticating account, the numeric `accountId` can be substituted with `"me"`.
+To find a user's `accountId`, the [`makeUniversalSearch()`](/api-docs/universal-search#makeuniversalsearch) function can be used.

 Included in the information returned is the titles' unique `npCommunicationId`.
 This is required to make use of subsequent functions for requesting more specific detail about a title's trophies.